Watch: Pōwhiri welcomes PM to Waitangi

-Prime Minister Jacinda Ardern says the rise in people on the unemployment benefit is partly due to people collecting it who were previously entitled to it but didn't realise.
+Earlier today, Ardern said the rise in people on the unemployment benefit was partly due to people collecting it who were previously entitled to it but didn't realise.

 The latest benefit numbers to the December quarter in 2018 showed that there were 134,048 people on Jobseeker Support, up 11,007 from the previous year.